Jory81/BBQ-controller/README.md

 # BBQ controller
- temperature sensor and fan control
+ temperature sensors and fan control

+ Works, but still work in progress.
+Mainly made public for easy sharing.